Ohio Truck Accident Lawyers

 - Interstate 70

 - Route 13

 - Route 30

 I just got hit by a truck.
 What should I do?

 Common Factors of Truck Accidents

-- Truck driver fatigue: There are federal trucking regulations aimed to protect road travelers’ safety.
+- Truck driver fatigue: There are federal truck regulations aimed to protect road travelers’ safety.
 These regulations mandate that truckers take rest breaks and limit the number of allowable consecutive driving hours.
 Many drivers violate these regulations to meet strict delivery deadlines.
 This is negligent and irresponsible and can result in truck driver fatigue, a common cause of devastating, often fatal, auto accidents.

 - Distracted driving: All drivers must remain alert when driving.
 Due to the sheer weight of commercial vehicles, the consequences of a truck driver engaging in distracted driving can yield far more catastrophic injuries for victims.
-We can help those victims pursue the financial recovery they need to compensate their losses.
+We can help those victims pursue the financial recovery they need to compensate for their losses.

-- Improper maintenance: Tire blowouts, faulty brakes, and other mechanical failures could mean that a trucking company is responsible for the accident that resulted in you or your loved one’s injuries.
+- Improper maintenance: Tire blowouts, faulty brakes, and other mechanical failures could mean that a truck company is responsible for the accident that resulted in you or your loved one’s injuries.
 We can investigate the cause of your accident to pursue maximum compensation for your losses.

 - Intoxicated driving: The worst thing truckers hauling more than 80,000 pounds could do is to drive while under the influence of alcohol or drugs.
-If that semi crashes into vehicles, the outcome could be catastrophic; should that driver be hauling refrigerants, gasoline, liquid nitrogen or other corrosive liquids, many innocent lives could be lost.
+If that semi crashes into vehicles, the outcome could be catastrophic; should that driver be hauling refrigerants, gasoline, liquid nitrogen, or other corrosive liquids, many innocent lives could be lost.